William Hawkins (fl. c. 1600): Activities in India

+On 1 April 1607, Hawkins left for India with his wife, David Middleton, and William Keeling.
+He took command of the East India Company's ship Hector on a voyage to Surat with William Keeling and was entrusted with the king of England's letters and gifts for the princes and governors of Cambay due to his experience in the region and his language skills.

+On 24 August 1608, Hawkins arrived at Surat and was approached by Portuguese sailors, who told him that all the ports in the region belonged to Philip III of Spain.
+As a result of the efforts of the viceroy of Deccan sultanates, Khan-Khana, the ship was authorised to set sail, and Hawkins was allowed to proceed to Agra.

-Hawkins proceeded to Agra and the court of the Mughal to negotiate permission for the English company to construct a factory for the Mughal emperor Jahangir, where he remained for nearly 3 years.
-According to the account given in his Journal, the emperor gained a good impression of Hawkins and assigned him an administrative position with an annual payment estimated at upwards of £3,000, his serious occupation being to combat the intrigues of the Portuguese and to endeavor to obtain formal permission for the establishment of an English factory at Surat.
-During his time in Agra, Hawkins fought political intrigues in the Mughal court against the Portuguese, while also dedicating himself to trying to obtain imperial authorization so that his company would be authorized to establish a factory in Surat to trade with India.
+Hawkins then proceeded to Agra and the Mughal court to negotiate permission for the English company to establish a factory under the authority of the Mughal emperor Jahangir, where he remained for nearly three years.
+According to the account given in his journal, the emperor gained a favorable impression of Hawkins and assigned him an administrative position with an annual payment estimated at more than £3,000.
+His principal occupation was combating Portuguese intrigues and endeavoring to obtain formal permission for the establishment of an English factory at Surat.
+During his time in Agra, Hawkins opposed Portuguese political intrigues at the Mughal court while also seeking imperial authorisation for his company to establish a factory in Surat for trade with India.

-Hawkins proficiency in Turkish language eas a crucial factor to nagigate the Mughal court anf getting close to the emperor himself.
-His favor with the emperor enabled him to overcome any difficulties in the court, and the required license was given; it was the first distinct recognition of English commerce in the East.
-Jahangir also threatened the Portuguese Jesuits to not try to harm Hawkins, such as poisoning his foods.
-The emperor even granted authorization for Hawkins but made it a condition that Hawkins marry a local Indian woman.
-Hawkins consented to the match, conditionally on her not being a Moor, and accordingly he took as his wife the daughter of an Armenian Christian.
-The one who became Hawkins' wife was Mariam Khan, a daughter of an influential merchant in the court of the Mughal Emperor Akbar and Jahangir.
+Hawkins's proficiency in the Turkish language was a crucial factor in navigating the Mughal court and gaining access to the emperor himself.
+His favour with the emperor enabled him to overcome difficulties at court, and the required licence was granted; it was the first distinct recognition of English commerce in the East.
+Jahangir also warned the Portuguese Jesuits not to attempt to harm Hawkins, for example by poisoning his food.
+The emperor granted authorisation for Hawkins but made it a condition that he marry a local Indian woman.
+Hawkins consented to the match on condition that she was not a Moor and accordingly took as his wife the daughter of an Armenian Christian.
+Hawkins's wife was Mariam Khan, the daughter of an influential merchant at the courts of the Mughal Emperors Akbar and Jahangir.